"I pass forth into light – I find myself Beneath a weeping birch (most beautiful Of forest trees, the Lady of the Woods).

 The Spanish village of Mondoñedo held the first documented arbor plantation festival in the world organized by its mayor in 1594.
-The place remains as Alameda de los Remedios and it is still planted with lime and horse-chestnut trees.
+The place is known today as Alameda de los Remedios and remains planted with lime and horse-chestnut trees.

 Today, many countries celebrate arbor day, usually in the spring.
 The customary observance is to plant a tree.
 On the first Arbor Day in the United States, April 10, 1872, an estimated one million trees were planted.